ironboundpotato/DAD-Governance-Kernel/README.md

 D.A.D. — Deterministic Autonomous Directives
 A pre-execution governance kernel for modular AI systems.
 Overview
-D.A.D. is a deterministic supervisory kernel that evaluates autonomous system actions before execution.
+D.A.D. is a deterministic supervisory kernel.
+It evaluates autonomous system actions before execution.
 It is not a reasoning engine.
-It is a governance layer that enforces policy, detects instability, and ensures traceable, explainable decisions.
+It is a governance layer that enforces policy.
+It detects instability.
+It ensures traceable, explainable decisions.
-D.A.D. evaluates every action through a strict pipeline:
+D.A.D. evaluates every action through a strict pipeline.
 Delegation Validation
 Constraint Evaluation
 Drift Classification